cmunozdi/PFCalibration/PFChargedHadronAnalyzer/test/calibration_code/README.md

 2. Then search "summary" in the same code and you will get list of commented functions. (you can find from lines [2522-2555](https://github.com/bkansal/PFCalibration/blob/Run3with_126XGT/PFChargedHadronAnalyzer/test/calibration_code/Main_calib.cc#L2522-L2555))

-    i)  There we have in total 12 `drawGausFit` functions which are used to fit 1D raw, energy corrected and eta corrected energy response distributions for different regions in the various E(true) bins. `drawGausFit` function is defined in lines [166-388](https://github.com/bkansal/PFCalibration/blob/Run3with_126XGT/PFChargedHadronAnalyzer/test/calibration_code/Main_calib.cc#L167-L388) and these 1D fitted distributions for various E(true) bins will be saved in projections_$*$.root file.
-Final summary plot will be saved in resp_reso_$*$.root file.
+    i)  There we have in total 12 `drawGausFit` functions which are used to fit 1D raw, energy corrected and eta corrected energy response distributions for different regions in the various E(true) bins. `drawGausFit` function is defined in lines [166-388](https://github.com/bkansal/PFCalibration/blob/Run3with_126XGT/PFChargedHadronAnalyzer/test/calibration_code/Main_calib.cc#L167-L388) and these 1D fitted distributions for various E(true) bins will be saved in projections_*asterisks*.root file.
+Final summary plot will be saved in resp_reso_*asterisks*.root file.

     ii) There are 14 calibration coefficients plots for H barrel, H endcap, EH barrel & EH endcap in lines [2578-2601](https://github.com/bkansal/PFCalibration/blob/Run3with_126XGT/PFChargedHadronAnalyzer/test/calibration_code/Main_calib.cc#L2578-L2601).